TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 42/Jeremiah 42.9.md

 ---

-and said unto them, Thus saith Jehovah, the God of Israel, unto whom ye sent me to present your supplication before him:
+and said to them, Thus says Yahweh, the God of Israel, to whom you sent me to present your supplication before him: